WILDFLOWER HOME PAGE SEARCH BY PLANT NAME BLUE/PURPLE FLOWERS WHITE FLOWERS CONTACT US

 "Integrifolium" is Latin for "whole leaf", perhaps referring to the smooth margins of Thelypodium integrifolium leaves.

-Thomas Nuttall collected the first specimen of this plant on his 1834-1837 trip across the Louisiana Territory with the Wyeth Expedition.
+Thomas Nuttall collected the first specimen of this plant on his 1834-1837 trip across the North American continent with the Wyeth Expedition.
 He named the plant Pachypodium integrifolium in 1838.
 It was renamed Thelypodium integrifolium in 1842 by the Austrian botanist Stephan Endlicher.

 Thelypodium integrifolium